UBC-MDS/DSCI_522_Salary-vs-College/doc/college_salary_report.md

 ![Figure 2](../results/degree_vs_salary_by_mid.png)

-Figure 3 is also a dumbbell plot displaying the range of mid-career salaries by college degree.
+Figure 3 is also a dumbbell plot but it displays the range of **mid-career** salaries by **college degree**.
 The range is from 10th to 90th percentile and the median is the point in red.
 The salary data was ordered by median mid-career salary.

 ![Figure 3](../results/degree_vs_mid_salary_range.png)

-Next we examined how graduates' salaries varied by college region.
-Figure 4 shows start and mid-career salary data aggregated by college region.
-The salary data was represented as a mean estimates with standard errors at a 95% confidence interval.
-The mean estimates were of median start and mid career salaries of colleges in each region that were available in the *joined* table.
+The next variable we examined was college region and its impact on graduates' salaries.
+Figure 4 shows start and mid-career salary aggregated by college region.
+The salary data was represented as mean estimates with 95% confidence intervals.
+The mean estimates were of *median* start and mid career salaries of colleges in each region that were available in the *joined* table.

 ![Figure 4](../results/salary_change_Region.png)